Linen Tea Towel– Margot Gurawiliwili Design

 This pure linen tea towel is printed with a two colour screen design, and has the names for bush foods in eight different Maningrida languages.

 “My country is called Mankorlod.
 It is near the rock country.
-My dreaming is komrdaw (long neck turtle), the one I painted in my design.
-I like to eat komrdaw, it tastes really nice.
+My dreaming is komrdawh (northern snake-necked turtle), the one I painted in my design.
+I like to eat komrdawh, it tastes really nice.
 We catch them in dry and wet season near Mankorlod.
 This is my first ever design, and I only have one design.
-I painted it with brush at Babbarra Women’s Centre, and I feel proud when people print my design.”
+I painted it with brush at Babbarra Women’s Centre, and I feel proud when people print and share my design.”

-The vines depicted in this are used by women to weave and create fibre sculpture.
+The vines depicted in this screen print are used by women to weave and create fibre sculptures.
 They grow naturally on the floodplains in Arnhem Land.
-The long-necked turtle and freshwater fish depicted is a popular bush food.
+The northern snake-necked turtle and freshwater fish depicted are popular bush food.
 Margot is also a talented weaver, skilfully weaving pandanus into colourful baskets and dillybags.

 This artwork has been sold.